 Workplace Chemical Hazards & Heart Disease

-A lot of research and public awareness has been done on lifestyle habits that contribute to cardiovascular disease.
+A lot of research and public awareness has been done on lifestyle habits and environmental factors that contribute to cardiovascular disease.
 We are now beginning to understand how occupational risk factors contribute to cardiovascular disease as well.
 Occupational exposure to certain chemicals that target the heart and cardiovascular system can be a risk factor to developing heart disease and stroke.
 Understanding your risk is key to prevention.

 What Are the Risk Factors for Cardiovascular Disease?